-Picasa is a great alternative to iPhoto.
-Unlike iPhoto, where photos need to be loaded manually, Picasa allows you to work with photos and images right on your hard disk.
-It means that Picasa does not create its own library and works with the files in their current location.
+Unlike iPhoto, where photos need to be loaded manually, Picasa allows you to work with photos right on your hard disk.
 It is a fast, free and easy-to-use tool.
-Nevertheless, for some reason you may want to uninstall the app from Mac.
+Nevertheless, for some reason, you may want to uninstall the app from Mac.
 Follow our guide to learn two ways of how to uninstall Picasa on macOS.

-Note that if you wish to save the edited photos, export them before you do this.
+*Note that if you wish to save the edited photos, export them before you remove Picasa.

-If you have trashed Picasa before in a regular way (dragged its icon to the Trash) you can find its service files as well with App Cleaner.
+If you have trashed Picasa before in a regular way (dragged its icon to the Trash) you can find its service files as well with App Cleaner & Uninstaller.
 In this case, go to the Remains tab (the letter “R” in the left section) and remove the needed files.